joshgav/spring-apiserver/deploy/README.md

 For now the following configuration must be set up manually in the app's namespace (default: `spring-apiserver`).

+In addition you must create a Repository resource in the spring-apiserver namespace.

 ## ClusterRoleBinding

 - `pipeline` service account requires `applications.argoproj.io-v1alpha1-admin` cluster role